 The Key to Learning to Shoot Comes with Mastering Marksmanship Basics

-If learning to shoot is something that you’ve always considered but never pursued, there is no time like the present.
+If learning to shoot is something you've always considered but never pursued, there is no time like the present.
 Mastering the basics of marksmanship can take you from a novice shooter to a confident one in just a matter of time.

 At EVR, we take marksmanship skills seriously because you can never truly learn to shoot like a professional without mastering the fundamentals.
-Everything from your stance to the way you grip your gun affects your overall ability to shoot a gun.
+Everything from your stance to how you grip your gun affects your overall ability to shoot a gun.
 And without a solid foundation in marksmanship basics, you will never truly feel confident in your abilities.

 Learning to Shoot: The 4 Fundamentals of Marksmanship

-When it comes to learning to shoot like an expert, it’s not something that happens overnight.
-Even once you learn the fundamentals of marksmanship, you still have to practice often to make them second nature.
-Every time you practice, your confidence will grow, and you will learn to shoot like a pro.
+When it comes to learning to shoot like an expert, it's not something that happens overnight.
+Even once you know the fundamentals of marksmanship, you still have to practice often to make them second nature.
+However, every time you practice, your confidence will grow, and you will learn to shoot like a pro.

-Below are the four key principles to learning to shoot like a professional:
+Below are the four fundamental principles to learning to shoot like a professional:

 Gripping your gun improperly can set you up for failure.
 Use your dominant hand to grip the gun below the backstrap and clear of the action.
 Keep your index finger off the trigger until you're ready to pull.
 With the non-dominant hand, you want to wrap your hand around until your thumb is in line with your index finger.